Living Far, Loving Deeply

 Your children grow up without cousins to tackle in the dirt.

-to tell stories about when you were their age, mischief and all.
+Without grandparents offering quiet guidance and warm hugs, telling stories about when you were their age — mischief and all.

-No lazy afternoons spent curled up on the couch together,
+No lazy afternoons curled up on the couch together.

-no holiday mornings starting with love and laughter in their home.
+No holiday mornings starting with laughter and love in their home.

 They’ve never heard a hadida at dawn.

-They didn’t grow up watching the beauty of a Highveld thunderstorm or seeing the sky turn a fiery red as the sun sets.
+They didn’t grow up watching the Highveld sky split open with a summer thunderstorm, or seeing the horizon burn red as the sun sets.

-They don’t know the smell that rises from the earth after the first summer rain.
-The kind of scent only African soil knows how to give.
+They don’t know the smell that rises from the earth after the first summer rain — that deep, unmistakable scent only African soil knows how to give.

 You carry guilt.